Today, I’m going to show you how to use archive email on Outlook to clean up your mailbox (FAST)

 - Show archive folder in folder list should be checked.
 Archives will be easily accessible to you in the folder pane.

 - It already has a default folder, which is fine for me.
-If you want to use a different folder, click, browse.
+If you want to use a different folder, click “Browse.”

 - Only check permanently delete if you’re sure you really want to get rid of these items because it’s going to bypass the deleted items folder.

-- Let’s say you want to define specific archiving options for the sent items just right click on the folder and select properties, then go to the auto archive tab.
+- Let’s say you want to define specific archiving options for the sent items.
+Just right click on the folder and select properties, then go to the auto archive tab.

 - Third option.
-Let’s say we want sent items to be moved after three months so I’m going to change the time period to three months.
+Let’s say we want the sent items to be moved after three months so I’m going to change the time period to three months.
 A default archive folder is fine for me.
 When you’re done, click OK.

-- Right click on the folder, go to default archive settings and select the third option again, let’s say for deleted items.
-I want them to be cleaned out after four months and because I don’t want to move, but rather delete these, I select the last option, permanently delete old items.
+- Right click on the folder, go to the default archive settings and select the third option again, let’s say for deleted items.
+I want them to be cleaned out after four months and because I don’t want to move, but rather delete them, I select the last option, permanently delete old items.

 - Just go through your folders that you want to archive and make your changes.